InformaticsMatters/ansible-bastion/README.md

 [virtual environment] on your local control machine (a desktop or laptop): -

     $ pip install -r requirements.txt
-    $ ansible-playbook site.yaml --extra-vars "@parameters"
+    $ ansible-playbook site.yaml -e "@parameters"

 The playbook creates and installs a dedicated SSH key-pair that it generates for the cloud provider.
 Its name is based on the `instance_base_name` you use.
 The key is typically called `id_rsa_<instance_base_name>` and will be written to your local SSH directory.
-For convenience the playbook ends by writing a `connect.sh` script in the project root that you can use to connect to the new bastion instance.
-To connect you simply have to run: -
+For convenience the playbook ends by writing a `connect-<base-name>.sh` script in the project root that you can use to connect to the new bastion instance.
+To connect to bastion with the base-name galaxy you simply have to run: -

-    $ ./connect.sh
+    $ ./connect-galaxy.sh

 When you login to the bastion you'll be placed into a Python 3 virtual environment suitable for running our other playbooks.